1953 Alabama Crimson Tide football team: Chattanooga

 In the final Denny Stadium game of the season, Alabama defeated the Chattanooga Moccasins 21–14.
 The Crimson Tide took a 7–0 first quarter lead when Bobby Luna scored on a five-yard touchdown run.
 The teams then traded second-quarter touchdowns for a 14–14 halftime tie.
 The Moccasins scored first on a 36-yard Dick Durham pass to Bill Wilkerson, then Alabama on a 54-yard Albert Elmore run and finally on a two-yard Billy Carter run.
 Bart Starr then threw the game-winning touchdown pass to Thomas Tharp in the third quarter for the 21–14 victory.
-The victory improved Alabama's all-time record against Chattanooga to 7–0.